cakephp/authorization/docs/Policies.md

 ### Creating Policies

 You can create policies in your `src/Policy` directory.
-Policy classes for ORM objects follow the following conventions.

-### Policy conventions for ORM classes

-1. Policy classes use the `Policy` suffix.
-2. Policy classes live in the `App\Policy` namespace or `$plugin\Policy`.

-The default ORM resolver uses the following conventions for policy classes:

-1. The entity classname is used to generate the policy class name. e.g `App\Model\Entity\Article` will map to `App\Policy\ArticlePolicy`.
-2. Plugin entities will first check for an application policy e.g `App\Policy\Blog\ArticlePolicy` for `Blog\Model\Entity\Article`.
-3. If no application override policy can be found, a plugin policy will be checked. e.g. `Blog\Policy\ArticlePolicy`.
-4. If no policy can be found an exception will be raised.
+Policy classes don't have a common base class or interface they are expected to implement.
+Application classes are then 'resolved' to a matching policy class.
+See the [Policy Resolvers](../Policy-Resolvers.md) section for how policies can be resolved.

+Generally you'll want to put your policies in **src/Policy** and use the ``Policy`` class suffix.
 For now we'll create a policy class for the `Article` entity in our application.
 In **src/Policy/ArticlePolicy.php** put the following content:

 ```php
 <?php